StackVista/stackstate-docs/setup/data-management/data_retention.md

 {% tab title="Kubernetes" %}
 The settings can be adjusted by using environment variables to [override the default configuration](/setup/installation/kubernetes_install/customize_config.md#environment-variables) of the parameters described below.

-Note that `elasticsearchDiskSpaceMB` will scale automatically based on disk space available to Elasticsearch in Kubernetes.
+Note that `elasticsearchDiskSpaceMB` will scale automatically based on the disk space available to Elasticsearch in Kubernetes.
 {% endtab %}
 {% tab title="Linux" %}
 The settings can be adjusted in the file `/opt/stackstate/etc/kafka-to-es/application.conf` using the parameters described below.